Chart Color Schemes

 Schofields lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the Schofields statistical area (Lv2) is estimated at around 24,484 as of Nov 2025.
-This reflects an increase of 9,271 people since the 2021 Census, which reported a population of 15,213 people in the Schofields (SA2).
-The change is inferred from the resident population of 21,442 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 1,719 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,757 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Schofields (SA2) experienced a growth rate of 60.9% since the 2021 Census, exceeding the state's growth rate of 7.6%.
-Interstate migration contributed approximately 73.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of Feb 2026, the population of Schofields is estimated at around 24,593, reflecting an increase of 9,380 people since the 2021 Census.
+The population in 2021 was reported as 15,213.
+This growth rate of 61.7% exceeds both the state's (7.8%) and Greater Sydney's figures, marking Schofields as a significant growth leader in the region.
+The increase is inferred from AreaSearch's estimation of the resident population at 21,415 following examination of ABS' latest ERP data release in June 2024, along with an additional 1,719 validated new addresses since the Census date.
+The population density ratio in Schofields is 2,769 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Interstate migration contributed approximately 73.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period with the Schofields (SA2) expected to expand by 28,460 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 102.2% in total over the 17 years.
+Considering these projections, Schofields is predicted to experience exceptional growth over the period from 2024 to 2041.
+The area is expected to expand by 28,473 persons by 2041, reflecting an increase of 101.4% in total population over the 17 years.

 Frequently Asked Questions - Population